 The tremendous growth in the technology of cameras, drones, mobile phones, and other portable gadgets has led to the surge in demand for compact high capacity storage solutions.
 Whether memory cards, flash drives or high-end SD cards, portable personal data storage has come of age and so has the risk of data loss.
-Here the blog explains how to choose the right portable storage media – memory card vs sd card vs pen drive
+Here the blog explains how to choose the right storage device – memory card vs sd card vs pen drive

 Here we will assess the most portable personal data storage solutions in the market – Memory cards, SD cards, and pen drives, concerning their capabilities and applications as per your data storage needs.

 SD card is a type of memory card – compact, device-specific, and available in different storage capacities and different read & write speeds.
-Over the years SD cards have evolved from meagre 2 GB capacity to impressive 1 TB storage.
+Over the years SD cards have evolved from meager 2 GB capacity to impressive 1 TB storage.

 The latest SDHC (Secure Digital High Capacity) and SDXC (Secure Digital Extended Capacity) are much better regarding technology, speed, and capacity.
 The new SD cards aim to meet the increasing demand for high storage and speed.
 Experts predict the latest SDXC cards would completely replace soon old 2 GB SD cards.